Last updated on May 29th, 2020

 Silhouette Cameo 4

-Built-In Crosscutter: As just mentioned, this lets you trim vinyl or iron-on off the roll once your machine has finished cutting.
-Super handy!
+Built-In Crosscutter: trim vinyl off the roll once your machine has finished cutting

 Bluetooth Capabilities: Bluetooth wireless cutting through the Silhouette app.

 Silhouette Studio: Free design software especially created for Silhouette

 Roll back lid comes down to protect your machine